jeffboody/libvkk/readme.md

 	                               const void* buf);

-The vkk\_renderer\_updateUniformSetRefs() function may be used to update references for a uniform set (BUFFER\_REF and IMAGE\_REF).
+The vkk\_renderer\_updateUniformSetRefs() function may be used to update uniform set references.
 When a uniform set includes such a reference then they must be updated once and only once per frame.

 	typedef enum
 	{